kkartak/Markdown/key_takeaways_listicle.md

-# 3 Key takeaways I found useful in Markdown
+# 3 Key takeaways of Markdown

 ## Markdown being written in Code format